Honeymoon Destinations in May

 Grenada, the spice island, is small, friendly and has many pretty coves tucked away behind forested hills.
 Honeymooners should head to the stylish boutique hideaway of Laluna.
 Or head to St Kitts where you can zip-wire through the rainforest, visit historic sugar plantations and – in May – see leatherback turtles nesting.
 Stay at Ottley’s Plantation Inn or the stylish Belle Mont Farm.

-If you really want to get away from it all, head to the pristine white-sand beaches of the Turks & Caicos Islands.
-Although expensive, Sir Rirchard Branson’s Necker Island is a fabulous treat.
+If you really want to get away from it all, head to the pristine beaches of the Turks & Caicos Islands.
+Or the British Virgin Islands where Sir Rirchard Branson’s Necker Island is a fabulous treat.
 It runs Celebration Weeks during selected weeks of the year, when you can book a room rather than renting the whole island!

 You can also explore the Caribbean on a Star Clippers cruise, setting sail on a magnificent tall ship.
 The vessels are small enough to feel intimate and stop at small ports inaccessible to big cruise ships.
 And what could be more romantic than a real sailing ship?

 For an authentic – and inexpensive – experience, check out Essence of the Caribbean which has a wonderful choice of B&Bs, guest houses and small hotels such as Rosalie Bay in Dominica, A Stone’s Throw Away in the Bahamas and The Blue House B&B in Jamaica.

 If you want a more conventional luxury hotel, I recommend this collection of 13 gorgeous small hotels and resorts.